 As bats regularly roost in buildings and trees, they can easily be affected by development or maintenance work.

-Most bat surveys, such as dusk emergence/dawn re-entry surveys and activity transects, can only be undertaken between April and September when bats are active and not hibernating.
+Most bat surveys, such as dusk emergence/dawn re-entry surveys and activity transects, can only be undertaken between April and September when bats are active.
 However, internal and external building inspections and ground-level tree assessments can be undertaken at any time of year.

 Hibernation roost checks can only be undertaken during the hibernation period from December to March, inclusive.